|Revision Date||January 15, 2019|

 Contracts that include the clause to offset state debt do not require a Texas Identification System (TINS) or a vendor hold search, as the contractor agrees to the payment offset clause upon signature, and all payments are made through Comptroller’s Office.
 Staff must ensure the contract incorporates the stated clause, unless the contract is with a governmental entity.

-If the clause is not incorporated into the contract, then contract staff must complete a TINS search prior to the execution of a contract.
+If the clause is not incorporated into the contract, then contract staff must complete a TINS search no earlier than 90 days before the effective date of the contract.
 The legally approved contract terms and conditions contain the state indebtedness clause.

 Procurement Cards and Indebtedness to the State